Birth photography

 What if you miss the birth?

-Through all the births I’ve been blessed to be a part of, I’ve only missed two, and both of those were due to very eager babies who arrived within 30 minutes of my receieving the call on the birth phone, before I could get to the hospital.
+Through all the births I’ve been blessed to be a part of over 10 years, I have missed under 10 births and these were due to very eager babies who arrived within 30 minutes of my receieving the call on the birth phone, before I could get to the hospital.
 It’s rare, but it happens.
-Even in these circumstances, we captured beautiful photography with the shocked Mum and Dad and the bemused hospital staff, and focused on the amazing moments after arrival.
+One occurred 10 minutes after I received the first call, Mum didn’t feel like she was in labour.